danielaliendo/rest-server-v1/readme.md

 ## How to use

-Clone this repository and navigate to rest-server-v1 folder, install packages using `npm install` and execute project it using `npm start`
+Clone this repository and navigate to rest-server-v1 folder, install packages using `npm install` and execute project using `npm start`

 ```sh
 git clone https://github.com/danielaliendo/rest-server-v1.git